Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Choosing flowers and trees has been an excellent and obvious way to display the owner's character and aspiration.

-Literature and Art — Aesthetic and Philosophy
+Chinese Art and Literature — Aesthetic and Philosophy

 Couplet Poems on Pavilion of Surging Waves or Canglang Pavilion in Suzhou.